|Brad Berry bio|

-Berry was an assistant coach with the American Hockey League's Manitoba Moose from 2006-08 and helped lead the franchise to a playoff appearance in each of his two years, including a North Division title in 2006-07.
+Berry was an assistant coach with the Manitoba Moose from 2006-08 and helped lead the Vancouver Canucks AHL affiliate to a playoff appearance in each of his two years, including a North Division title in 2006-07.

-After his playing career ended, Berry was a professional scout with the 1999-00 Dallas Stars team that won the Stanley Cup.
+After his playing career ended, Berry was a professional scout with the 1999-2000 Dallas Stars team that advanced to the Stanley Cup Finals.

 A native of Bashaw, Alberta, Berry’s family includes his wife, Suzanne, daughters, Brianna and Brooke, and son, Bauer.

 The BRAD BERRY File

 · 2000-04: Assistant Coach, University of North Dakota (NCAA)

 · 2004-06: Assoc.
 Head Coach, University of North Dakota (NCAA)

 · 2006-08: Assistant Coach, Manitoba Moose (AHL)

 · 2010-12: Assistant Coach, Columbus Blue Jackets (NHL)

 · 2012-15: Assistant Coach, University of North Dakota (NCAA)